 -

-Game design musing: It’s About Time (Part II)
+Game design musing: It’s about time (Part II)

 More on the subject of attack time and pacing in RPG combat systems, focusing on a couple of old home-brew efforts.
 Continued from Part I: On to another round of writing.
 I planned to wrap this up, but it looks like there’s going to be a Part III as well.
 (One note: With occasional digression, I’m discussing melee, not ranged, combat.)
 Recap Looking at how a few game systems (including some I haven’t mentioned) handle action time and pacing in their combat systems, the below seem par for the course: Combat actions take place in turns, with a default of one attack per turn.
 Under turns, there’s typically no mechanism…